Writing-with-Digital-Technologies-f15/responses/README.md

 # Responses
-Repo for weekly writing assignments
+Repo for weekly writing assignments.

+## Github-flavored Markdown

+We will be using Prose.io to write our posts.
+To help you get up to speed with Markdown, please refer to Github's documentation: "[Markdown Basics](https://help.github.com/articles/markdown-basics/ "Link to Github Markdown documentation page.")."

 ## How to comment on your peers' posts